F4S is the ultimate team building tool

 Tools:

 • With services like Postando, you can create a custom postcard and send it anywhere in the world for just a few bucks.
-Postables and Canva is a great option too!
+Postables and Canva are other great options too!
 (Don't forget to cover the costs of this activity for your team).

 • To randomly assign names you can use an online name randomizer (like Wheel of Names).